 Many Muslims radicalized because they felt discriminated against, undervalued and unaccepted.
 Fundamentally, I don’t agree with radicalization, but I can relate to the fact that no matter what I am or who I am, I won’t be accepted.
 There have been times that I would wear my head scarf out of spite—to make the point that I’m American, I’m Muslim, and I’m not oppressed.
 For many, religion has become a form of political expression.

 My advice for the West is, don’t lose your values—not only for your sake, but for everyone’s sake.
 When you compromise your values, it impacts everyone else—we all lose.
 There’s nothing more that I respect about the West than the value of freedom and equality."

 #Me Too, Now What?
 Based on Zainab's highly acclaimed show broadcast nationwide on PBS.

 Zainab examines how mainstream cultural norms in music, advertisement, publications, gaming, and pornography have created an overtly sexualized and objectified image of women that has impacted social norms and the behavior of men and women.
 She explores the line between freedom of expression and the objectification of women, the money that was invested in the objectification of women, and how individual behavior tolerated such objectification for business reasons or because it became the norm.
 She also exposes hidden cultural biases as they relate to patriarchy, equal pay, corporate culture, leadership, legal reforms, individual behavior and how they all intersect with race, class and gender.
 If we are to examine the root cause of sexual harassments, Zainab points out that we need to examine the culture of complicity and the price we have to pay if we want to create real change in the treatment of women.

-Other lecture topics include:
+Other lecture topics include (descriptions upon request):

 — The Culture of Sexual Harassment & Abuse: Our Complacency & Complicity